 This Will All Die If…

 Hopefully for a few of you this will be actionable, and might drive a new strategy.
 But I beg you.
 Don’t spam this like we did before.
-I would argue the example above was actually a little spammy.
-If a hand editor saw that, they might knock this site a bit for overoptimization.
+I’m clearly admitting my first rollout above was actually a little spammy because it was really just about the keyword ranking.
+If a hand editor or algorithm marked this, they might knock it a bit for over-optimization.
 Based on the last 10 months, we have every reason to believe Google will come after it without prejudice (if it’s not already on the docket).
 Do this right, and make it valuable for the searchers.
 Because this is drawn to pretty specific queries, your conversion rate will likely be higher.